-One of several historic properties protected by the City and the Historical Society of Idaho Springs, the Charlie Taylor waterwheel is the largest waterwheel in Colorado and is still functional.
-Located at the base of Bridal Veil Falls, it was built in 1893 by miner Charlie Tayler, who attributed his robust health to never shaving, never bathing and never kissing women.
+One of several historic properties protected by the City and the Historical Society of Idaho Springs, the Charlie Tayler waterwheel is the largest waterwheel in Colorado and is still functional.
+Located at the base of Bridal Veil Falls in Historic Idaho Springs, it was built in 1893 by miner Charlie Tayler, who attributed his robust health to never shaving, never bathing and never kissing women.

 Georgetown-Silver Plume National Historic District (Georgetown and Silver Plume)

 A federally designated United States National Historic Landmark, the Georgetown-Silver Plume National Historic District comprises the towns of Georgetown and Silver Plume, and the Georgetown Loop Historic Mining & Railroad Park.
 The district features well-preserved examples of the buildings and mining structures of the Colorado Silver Boom from 1864 – 1893.
 The Georgetown Loop Historic Mining & Railroad Park includes the reconstructed Georgetown Loop Railroad®, a spectacular example of 19th century narrow gauge railway engineering required to negotiate the 601 feet rise in the mere 2 miles between Georgetown and Silver Plume.

 The Idaho Springs Library was built in 1906 on locally donated land with funding from Andrew Carnegie.
 The building includes many of the attributes of a “Carnegie Library”.
 In 2011-2012 Colorado State Historic Funds were used to restore the outside of the building to its original grandeur.
 In 2012-2013, restoration and refurbishing of the interior of the building was completed.
 The library grounds include a civil war era cannon which has also been restored along with an arrastra, a relic remaining from the gold mining era.